-One of the results of all this pruning, sprucing up and thinning out, however, is piles of yard debris.
 In fact, it doesn't take long to have more "green" trash than your residential-sized green recycling can hold.
-So, then the challenge becomes, “What do I do with all the branches, vines, leaves, stumps, and everything else?”
+So, then the problem becomes what to do with all the branches, vines, leaves, stumps, and everything else?

-While these are good ideas, they may not work for every home or property.
-In those cases, you still have to figure out the best way to get rid of it all.
-The fact is that debris disposal can be a challenge for many people, especially if they are older and live alone, or don't have a suitable vehicle for hauling yard trimmings, brush and other landscaping debris.
+However, this approach may not work for every home or property.
+And large debris disposal can be a challenge for many people, especially if they are older and live alone, or don't have a suitable vehicle for hauling yard debris.
 Even asking someone else to help is not always an option for everyone.

-This is when having a professional junk hauling service really begins to make sense.
+This is why calling a professional junk hauling service really makes sense.

-As a homeowner, you invest in your house and, most likely, your yard and landscaping.
-And these means having the proper tools and equipment.
-But your garden and yard tools and equipment get old and break down.
-So, in addition to finding new life for your trimmings as mulch, you might have to find new life for old tools and equipment or invest in replacements.
+As a homeowner, you invest in your house and, most likely, your yard and landscaping with tools and equipment.
+But tools and equipment get old and break down.
+However, not only can you give new life to your yard trimmings as mulch, you can give new life to old tools and equipment.

-And, if you replace tools and equipment, you’ll end up with an old lawn mower or sprayer to get rid of.
 Maybe it’s a broken tree trimmer, a dead leaf blower or a worn-out chainsaw.
-But how do you dispose of these items?
-You can't just throw them into your residential trash bin and put it out on the curb.
-These items are often too big and contaminated with oil and gas.
+Or even your trusty, old lawnmower.
+But should you just throw out these items?
+You certainly can't just throw them into your residential trash bin and put it out on the curb.
+Not only are they too big but they are often contaminated with oil and gas.

 So, what do you do?